-a.
 FUTURE DEVELOPMENTS

 In the short term, the main focus of the School Development Plan is to increase the percentage of pupils working at age related levels by the end of the academic year.

-The school considers, as a key priority, the development of further initiatives to improve the quality of teaching and learning by ensuring all staff adopt robust and effective strategies with highly differentiated learning opportunities.
-The school will continue to work towards the Ofsted targets highlighted in the February 2014 inspection, namely to:
+The school considers improving the quality of teaching and learning to raise attainment across Reading, Writing and Mathematics as the key priority.
+The school will to work towards the Ofsted targets highlighted in the June 2018 inspection, namely to: